Search for suspected killer shutdown I-64

-HENRICO COUNTY, Va. -- The man accused of killing another man in eastern Henrico Sunday night and then firing gunshots at officers attempting to arrest him Monday morning in western Henrico was identified as Braden Charles Dalay, according to Crime Insider sources.
+HENRICO COUNTY, Va. -- The man accused of killing another man in eastern Henrico Sunday night and then firing gunshots at officers attempting to arrest him Monday morning in western Henrico was identified as Branden Charles Dalay, according to Crime Insider sources and later confirmed by Henrico Police.

 The hours-long overnight search for Dalay forced police to close I-64 -- west and east -- near the Pouncey Tract Road overpass in Short Pump around 11 p.m.
 Sunday.